metal-crow/Dark-Souls-1-Overhaul/README.md

 Specify folder location + filenames to use, and the alternate path will be used to load them

 * Fix to prevent homing spells from desyncing

+* Fix to prevent curved swords from stunlocking